krajasekhar015/docker/readme.md

 Containerization allows us to package applications and their dependencies into small, portable containers.
 Unlike VMs, containers share the same operating system, making them faster and more lightweight.

+From Application point of view, we don’t care about the underlying OS.
+All we need is application should run properly with minimum resources.
+Ofcourse security should be taken care.

+**Working in DEV but not working in PROD is the universal problem**.
+This is because we often take more care of PROD servers but not DEV servers.
+So there is always a mismatch between the packages and their versions among NON-PROD and PROD servers.

+We can create application as a complete suit of `**OS + Packages required + Application Runtime + Application Code**`

+This complete suit is called `image`.
+Underlying Host OS can be anything but this image works exactly same in all environments.
+OS used by images can be bare minimum usually will not have unnecessary packages.

 **Why Containers Are Better:**
 * **Faster and Smaller:** Containers start quickly and use fewer resources than VMs.
 * **Portable:** Containers can run the same way across different environments (like development, testing, and production).